Chapter 15.04

 1. Group R occupancies.
 Group R occupancies shall comply with Section 903.2.8.

-a) When an addition is 50% or more of the existing building area and the resulting building area exceeds 5,000 square feet (465 m2),
+a) When an addition is fifty (50) percent or more of the existing building area and the resulting building area exceeds five thousand (5,000) square feet (465 m2),

 b) When an addition is added, and the existing building is already provided with an automatic fire sprinkler system.

-c) More restrictive requirements are required by other provisions of the Code.
+c) More restrictive requirements are required by other provisions of this code.

-d) Where a tenant space in an existing building is required to be sprinklered due to the nature of occupancy use, the entire building shall be sprinklered unless other provisions of the code(s) are applied to create distinct separated buildings, subject to the Fire Code Official and Chief Building official approval.
+d) Where a tenant space in an existing building is required to be sprinklered due to the nature of occupancy use, the entire building shall be sprinklered unless other provisions of the code(s) are applied to create distinct separated buildings, subject to the fire code official and Building Official approval.

 Exception: Group R occupancies.
 Group R occupancies shall comply with Section 903.2.8.